okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 To package your app for production, use the following commands:

 * `npm run pack` will generate the package directory without really packaging it.
 This is useful for testing purposes.
-* `npm run dist` will package in a distributable format (e.g. dmg, Windows installer, deb package).
+* `npm run dist` will package in a distributable format (e.g., dmg, Windows installer, deb package).

 **NOTE:** If the app doesn't start after packaging, it's likely because you don't have [code signing](https://www.electron.build/code-signing) configured.
 To disable Code Signing when building for macOS, run `export CSC_IDENTITY_AUTO_DISCOVERY=false`.
-If you have an Apple Developer Account, open Xcode, go to **Preferences** > **Accounts** and make sure you're logged in and your development certificates are downloaded.
+If you have an Apple Developer Account, open Xcode, go to **Preferences** > **Accounts** and make sure you're logged in, and your development certificates are downloaded.

 ## Source Code